Better Coverage

 At Mercury, our mobile services are delivered through the Spark Mobile Network.
-By the end of 2025, 3G will no longer be available; which means if your device relies on the 3G network, you will no longer be able to connect to the network for calls, texts, or data.
+By early 2026, 3G will no longer be available; which means if your device relies on the 3G network, you will no longer be able to connect to the network for calls, texts, or data.
 This is part of a global move to improve technology and make sure everyone can access the fastest, most reliable service available.

 WHAT DOES THIS MEAN FOR YOU?